sharetribe/flex-docs/src/docs/howto-events/view-events-with-flex-cli/index.md

 ## Querying events

-The command for querying events using Flex CLI is `events`.
+The command for querying events using Sharetribe CLI is `events`.

 ```bash
 $ flex-cli help events